1. AREA OF APPLICATION

 Save for any payment default by Customer, no delay or failure to perform by either Party shall be a default under the Agreement or give rise to any claim for any losses including anticipated profits if caused by Force Majeure

 Without affecting any other term of the Agreement and of these GTC, if either Party cannot perform any part of its obligations due to Force Majeure, it shall not be liable for such failure and time for work/service completion shall be extended according to AMAC TR industrial constraints.
 The Party claiming Force Majeure shall notify the other Party if any Force Majeure event is occurring or is likely to occur and shall use best efforts to minimise the effects of any delay caused and continue with the work as soon as possible.
+For the avoidance of doubt, if AMAC cannot perform any part of its obligations due to an event of Force Majeure claimed by any of AMAC’s suppliers, then AMAC shall be entitled to claim Force Majeure towards Customer.

 31. TAXES AND DUTIES